leesangjun1903/Data-Science-and-AI-Application/Optimization/readme.md

 - Drop to Adapt: Learning Discriminative Features for Unsupervised Domain Adaptation | 2019 · 249회 인용
 - Cluster Alignment with a Teacher for Unsupervised Domain Adaptation | 2019 · 319회 인용
 - Unsupervised Domain Adaptation via Regularized Conditional Alignment | 2019 · 168회 인용
+- Attending to Discriminative Certainty for Domain Adaptation | 2019 · 134회 인용